 And I’m thinking.

 I’m doing a lot of thinking, but I’m also doing a lot of …just … not thinking.

 But there are people who visit this blog, and I have a duty to help where I can.
-I don’t talk about this to anybody in real life; tried that once, it was a mistake.
-Can you believe someone even told me I need to grow up.
-Amazing.
-I have counsellors asking me quite seriously if I’m planning on harming myself, giving me numbers to call, and you’re telling me to grow up.
-Bitch.
+I don’t talk about this to anybody in real life.

 Statistics show that 350 million people worldwide suffer from depression, but double check that.
 I have said, many times, that I don’t suffer from depression, but if the doctors say otherwise, then anybody with the same ‘symptoms’ as me could probably benefit from my advice.
 I don’t know.
 Maybe ‘depressed’ is just part of my personality, and the medics don’t get that.
-Maybe they’re too lazy to keep an eye on me and stop me from overdosing on my benzos.
+I’m an emo inside!!!!!
+Maybe they’re too lazy to keep an eye on me and stop me from overdosing on my benzos (I have self control, thanks).
 Or maybe they genuinely think I am depressed.
-It’s who I ammmmmmm, just give me my meds and let me be.
+It’s who I ammmmmmm, let it go, just let it beeeeeee.

 So that’s why I’m thinking of doing some ‘mental health’ posts, but I’m going to steer away from regurgitating the same information that everybody else likes to give.
 Please stop telling people to ‘think positively’ and ‘exercise’ and ‘go for a jog’.
 Honestly fuck off.
 Fuck off.
 Fuck offfffff.
 This is the type of advice that makes everybody think they have a mental illness, the type of advice that make people think mental illness is something that can just disappear if you try hard enough.